finale-lua/sample-clib/README.md

 # sample-clib
 Sample C++ library that can be loaded by Lua on Finale (_RGP Lua_ plugin).

 If you wish to write your own C or C++ library that can be loaded into lua scripts running under _RGP Lua_, you can use the build files (and sample source code) as a template.
 You can similarly use it to build existing libraries from open-source projects.
-The current verion is a C++ library that requires C++17 and includes `LuaBridge` to access the [PDK Framework](https://pdk.finalelua.com/) classes.
-If you need a template for simple C library with pure Lua calls, checkout the [`SimpleCProject-Version`](https://github.com/finale-lua/sample-clib/tree/SimpleCProject-Version) branch.
+The current verion is a C++ library that requires C++17 and includes [`LuaBridge`](http://vinniefalco.github.io/LuaBridge/Manual.html) to access the [PDK Framework](https://pdk.finalelua.com/) classes.
+If you need a template for a plain C library with pure Lua calls, checkout the [`PlainCProject-Version`](https://github.com/finale-lua/sample-clib/tree/PlainCProject-Version) branch.

 To access functions in the library: